 In addition, organizations eligible for support generally will not be funded when the purpose is to cover any of the following:

 CRAYOLA PRODUCT DONATION REQUESTS:

 Crayola product donations are available for nonprofit 501(c)3 organizations Lehigh and Northampton Counties in Pennsylvania and Phillipsburg, New Jersey, that address the needs of children through projects in the arts, education, health and welfare and civic areas.
 Requests for Crayola product can be submitted at any time during the year but must be submitted at least 4 to 6 weeks prior to need.
-Product donations outside of these areas may be available through good360.org.
+Product donations outside of these areas may be available through good360.org or NAEIR.org.